otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • We want Stacks to only use the 3 individuals in our parameter optimization.
 To specify this, create a file in the working directory called ```opt_popmap.txt```, using an editor.
-        The file should be formatted like [indicarted in the manual](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
+        The file should be formatted like [indicated in the manual](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
          Note: do not include the extension ```.fa.gz``` in the sample name.

     • Include samples in this file and specify that all individuals belong to one